amshenoy/2a-eng-notes/3M1-math-modelling/markov.md

 **Aperiodic Chain** - All states of the chain are aperiodic.

-**Classes** - Markov chain nodes can be split into communicating sets called "classes" where a node is in the set if it communicates bidirectionally with every other node in the same set.
+**Classes** - Markov chain nodes can be split into communicating sets called "classes" where a node is in the set if it communicates bidirectionally with every other node in the same set. (**Irreducible if only one class exists**)

 </br>